RECOMMENDED GEAR FOR STONE KING RALLY

 BASIC PERSONAL FIRST AID KIT

-Please ensure that you carry a personal first-aid kit with you, containing at least the following items:
+Please ensure that you carry a compact first-aid kit with you, containing at least the following items:

 ESSENTIAL